 - 5.1.a.
 Evaluation must be documented at the completion of the assignment.
 (Core) - 5.1.a.1.
 For block rotations of greater than three months in duration, evaluation must be documented at least every three months.
 (Core) - 5.1.a.2.
 Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion.
 (Core) - 5.1.b.
 The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones.
 (Core) - 5.1.b.1.
 The program must use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members).
 (Core) - 5.1.b.2.
 The program must provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice.
-(Core) - 5.1.b.3.
-The program must include a national objective, secure, and proctored neuromusculoskeletal medicine examination that is annually administered as a component in assessing the resident's medical knowledge in neuromusculoskeletal medicine.
-(Core) - 5.1.b.3.a.
-The program director must review the results of the annual in-training examination with each resident by the end of the program year.
 (Core) - 5.1.c.
 The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones.
 (Core) - 5.1.d.
-The program director or their designee, with input from the Clinical Competency Committee, must assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) - 5.1.e.
+The program director or their designee, with input from the Clinical Competency Committee, must assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth. - 5.1.e.
 The program director or their designee, with input from the Clinical Competency Committee, must develop plans for residents failing to progress, following institutional policies and procedures.
 (Core)